kosborn/llm-chat/src/lib/tools/README.md

 1. Check if tool is imported in `registry.ts`
 2. Verify tool is enabled in configuration
 3. Check for import/export errors
+4. **Check network status**: Network-dependent tools are disabled when offline
+5. Verify `requiresNetwork` property is correctly set in tool configuration

 ### Tool Execution Fails